koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 super happy with it: I never had a single issue that a reboot couldn't fix.
 Ten years ago, this would have been a dream: Portable Windows games without Windows, on Linux.

+I am able to play games that I have never played because my only Operative Systems were macOS and Gnu/Linux

 I unsubscribed from Google Stadia (even though I love Google's way of doing Cloud Gaming) in favor of plugging my Steam Deck into my TV.
 If you are